PirvuStefan/CompanyManagement_C_Standard/README.md

 Run the program:
 ./company_management

-Or just put the main.c and the txt files in an IDE ( in the same directory ) and use it.
+Or just put the main.c and the txt files in an IDE ( in the same directory ) and run it.

 ## Commands: 💻